ulve/hugotunius.se/_posts/2017-10-01-Fun-with-catamorphisms.markdown

 Finally our function for boxed will take a `Box` and return a `T`.
 This is a simpler version of fWrapped.

-If we combine all these functions and switch on on the type of gifts the complete function will look something like this.
+If we combine all these functions and switch on the type of gifts the complete function will look something like this.

 {% highlight ts %}
 const cataGift = <T>(